Pylons/pyramid/docs/narr/startup.rst

    It is passed the key/value parameters in :ref:`the application's .ini section <ini_section_discovery>`.
    The constructor is meant to return a :term:`router` instance, which is a :term:`WSGI` application.

-   For :app:`Pyramid` applications, the constructor will be a function named ``main`` in the ``__init__.py`` file within the :term:`package` in which your application lives.
+   For :app:`Pyramid` applications, the constructor is a function named ``main`` in the ``__init__.py`` file within the :term:`package` in which your application lives.
 If this function succeeds, it will return a :app:`Pyramid` :term:`router` instance.
 Here's the contents of an example